ThetaTauSBU/interview-questions/README.md

 This repository will be used to store a collection of technical interview questions that can be used for mock interview sessions.
 **In order for a brother to participate in mock interview sessions they must:**
-* Have an interview problem prepared that they thoroughly understand
+* Have an interview problem prepared that they thoroughly understand (including assumptions)
-* Consistently attend mock interview sessions (do not leave your partner hanging) Please submit your problem to this repository to ensure no collisions occur.<br> Along with the problem, test cases, edge cases, and corner cases should be submitted.
+* Consistently attend mock interview sessions (do not leave your partner hanging)

+Please submit your problem to this repository to ensure no collisions occur.<br> Along with the problem, test cases, edge cases, and corner cases should be submitted.
 # How to submit your problems and test cases